Thomas E. Dewey

-Thomas Edmund Dewey (March 24, 1902 – March 16, 1971) was an American lawyer, prosecutor, and politician who served as the 47th governor of New York from 1943 to 1954.
-He was the Republican nominee for president in 1944 and 1948.
+Thomas Edmund Dewey (March 24, 1902 – March 16, 1971) was an American lawyer and politician who served as the 47th governor of New York from 1943 to 1954.
+He was the Republican Party's nominee for president of the United States in 1944 and 1948, losing the former election to Franklin D. Roosevelt and the latter election to Harry S. Truman in a major upset.

-Raised in Owosso, Michigan, he was a member of the Republican Party.
 As a New York City prosecutor and District Attorney in the 1930s and early 1940s, Dewey was relentless in his effort to curb the power of the American Mafia and of organized crime in general.
-Most famously, he successfully prosecuted Mafioso kingpin Charles "Lucky" Luciano on charges of forced prostitution in 1936.
+Most famously, he successfully prosecuted Mafia boss Charles "Lucky" Luciano on charges of forced prostitution in 1936.
 Luciano was given a 30- to 50-year prison sentence.
 He also prosecuted and convicted Waxey Gordon, another prominent New York City gangster and bootlegger, on charges of tax evasion.
-Dewey almost succeeded in apprehending mobster Dutch Schultz as well, but Schultz was murdered in 1935 in a hit ordered by The Commission itself; he had disobeyed The Commission's order forbidding him from making an attempt on Dewey's life.
+Dewey almost succeeded in apprehending mobster Dutch Schultz as well, but Schultz was murdered in 1935, in a hit ordered by the Commission.

-Dewey led the moderate faction of the Republican Party during the 1940s and 1950s, in opposition to conservative Ohio Senator Robert A. Taft.
+A progressive conservative, Dewey led the moderate faction of the Republican Party during the 1940s, and 1950s, in opposition to the more conservative Ohio Senator Robert A. Taft.
 Dewey was an advocate for the professional and business community of the Northeastern United States, which would later be called the Eastern Establishment.
-This group consisted of internationalists who were in favor of the United Nations and the Cold War fight against communism and the Soviet Union, and it supported most of the New Deal social-welfare reforms enacted during the administration of Democrat Franklin D. Roosevelt.
+This group consisted of internationalists who were in favor of the United Nations, the New Deal reforms enacted during the administration of Democrat Franklin D. Roosevelt, and the fight against communism and the Soviet Union during the Cold War.